racket/racket/pkgs/racket-index/scribblings/main/README.txt

 When the user configures search through the gear icon on the search page, the confguration is preserved in local storage (fallback for old
 browsers: a cookie).
-The configuartion will not get propagated to other pages, but that's fine: a search should return to the same URL.
+The configuration will not get propagated to other pages, but that's fine: a search should return to the same URL.

 The search panel's mechanics in general are implemented here in